-Moreover, in the UK you will have a higher chance to land in the industry you love.
+Moreover, in the UK, you will have a higher chance of landing in the industry you love.
 Especially in London expats have great career opportunities in various sectors.

-The ultimate advantage of working in the UK is that you don’t have to learn a new language, as it might be in Germany (to some extend).
+The ultimate advantage of working in the UK is that you don’t have to learn a new language, as it might be in Germany (to some extent).

 Job opportunities, however, will depend on your skills, attitude, professionalism, and of course, the legality of your working in a particular country.

 Read more about salaries and jobs in the UK here.

 The best fields to work in the UK include:

 - Consulting and management

 In contrast to the German manufacturing scene, the services sector dominates the UK economy.
 Banking, insurance, and business services are all key drivers of the country’s growth.

 Other important British industries include metals, chemicals, aerospace, shipbuilding, motor vehicles, food processing, textiles and clothing, design, the arts, and electronic and communications equipment.

 Apart from that, expats and foreign workers can find the most job offerings in areas with skill shortages: